seiyun-shin/seiyun-shin.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: I have taught the following courses as a teaching assistant (TA) in my undergraduate and graduate years:
+description: I have taught the following courses as a teaching assistant (TA) in my undergraduate and graduate years.
 nav: true
 nav_order: 2
 ---